dhdaines/playa/README.md

 anything at all, but if you were going to use it for something, it would be specifically one of these things and nothing else:

-1. Accessing the document catalog, page tree, structure tree, content streams, cross-reference table, XObjects, and other low-level PDF metadata.
+1. Accessing the document catalog, page tree, structure tree, outline, content streams, cross-reference table, XObjects, fonts, annotations, and other low-level PDF metadata.
 2. Obtaining the absolute position and attributes of every character, line, path, and image in every page of a PDF.